BruceWind/MUIHybridScaffhold/README.md

 # MUIHybridScaffhold

-A hybrid app scaffolding for MUI.
+MUIHybridScaffold is a scaffold for creating hybrid apps using MUI (Material-UI) framework.

-I made this for some frontend developers who want to establish an Android app with ReactJS and WebView.
+This repo is designed to assist front-end developers in setting up Android applications that utilize ReactJS and WebView.

 ## View this app on your phone